 Do you offer lessons for children not attending St Teresa’s?

-We do, although Effingham School’s students get priority for booking sessions.
+We do, although Effingham School’s pupils get priority for booking termly lessons.
 If we have availability, we are happy to welcome other riders, both children and adults (when space allows).

 What activities can you offer?